 These criteria are valid for both individual experts and organisations.
 An experience of at least 2 years in the case of individuals and 5 years in the case of organisations is desirable.

 Departments or faculties within broader organisations or universities are eligible, insofar as they can show an expertise in the aforementioned fields.

 2. A CV, for individual experts; or a recent activity report, for organisations.
 These documents should be sent ideally in English, or alternatively in French, German or Spanish.
 No specific format is required.
 However, detailed information to respond to the criteria outlined in the previous section should be included.

 Applications should be sent to the EENC Secretariat at firstname.lastname@example.org.

-This call will remain open until further notice, and at least until 15 February 2014.
+This call will remain open until further notice.

 The EENC is coordinated by Interarts and Culture Action Europe.
 The EENC database is managed by the Institute for Development and International Relations (IRMO), Zagreb.